Ex-President George W. Bush backs Maine’s Sen. Susan Collins

 Collins worked with Bush when he was president and served as the first chair of the Senate Homeland Security Committee.

 Back then, Collins served alongside another Republican from Maine, Olympia Snowe, who has since retired from the Senate.
-Collins is now the only Republican member of Congress from New England.
+Collins is now the only Republican senator from New England.

 Bush’s family has long had a compound in Kennebunkport, where his father, former President George H.W.
 Bush, spent much of the year until his death in 2018.
 The younger Bush has increasingly spent time at the home.